CellChat

 # If you run this, set raw.use = FALSE in computeCommunProb()

-The last computationally heavy step of this workflow is computeCommunProb(), which calculates the interaction strengths and probabilities of cell types.
-The steps are to:
+The last computationally heavy step of this workflow is computeCommunProb() function, which calculates the interaction strengths and probabilities of cell types.
+The steps are:

-1. Summarize gene expression per cell type by average and normalize (triMean)
+1. Summarize gene expression by calculating the robust mean gene expression per cell group (triMean)

-4. Computer communication strength for LR and cell type pairs, incorporating spatial weights
+4. Compute communication strength for LR and cell type pairs, incorporating spatial weights

 5. Run permutation test for significance testing